90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-58. Which rock band released the hit song “I Don’t Want to Miss a Thing,” featured in the movie “Armageddon”?
+58. Question: Which rock band released the hit song “I Don’t Want to Miss a Thing,” featured in the movie “Armageddon”?

 Answer: Aerosmith